← All blood test guides

 Blood Tests for Fatigue: What to Ask For (and What Standard Panels Miss)

-Fatigue has over 20 possible causes hiding in standard blood work.
+Fatigue has over 20 possible causes hiding in standard blood work — what UK GPs sometimes shorthand as TATT ("tired all the time") on referral notes.
 A routine CBC and metabolic panel won't find most of them.
-Here are the specific tests to request, organised by cause — and what to say if your doctor pushes back.
+Here are the specific tests to request, organised by cause, and what to say if your doctor pushes back.

 Covers 4 cause clusters Includes doctor request script Based on ADA, ATA, NICE, NIH guidelines